sztanyi/English-Chinese-Rakudocs/基础主题 - Fundamental topics/类型系统 - Type system.md

     has $.attr is required("it's so cool")
 };
 say Correct.new();
-# OUTPUT: «The attribute '$!attr' is required because it's so cool,␤but you did not provide a value for it.␤»
+# OUTPUT: «The attribute '$!attr' is required because it's so cool,
+but you did not provide a value for it.
+»
 ```

 <a id="hides-特性--trait-hides"></a>